bhavberi/Computer-Graphics/A1/README.md

 After you have all the above packages and libraries, you can use the `run` functionality of VSCode.

 You must press space to accelerate the character up.
 You have three lives, so prevent colliding with the obstacles.
 There are total of 3 levels, and you must complete them to win the game.
 Collect more coins to increase your score.

+(You may need to change the directory of the shader and other files to your local directory)